 El Nido Tour B

 El Nido Tour B is fondly referred to as the “Caves & Coves” tour.
 El Nido Tour B visits Vigan Island (Snake Island), Popolkan Island (substitute for Pangulasian Island which is now private), Entalula Beach, Cathedral Cave and Cudugnon Cave.
 El Nido Tour B costs ₱1,300 per person.
+Raphael from Journey Wonders notes that the highlight of El Nido Tour B for him was Snake Island.
+Snake Island is a sandbar which connecting two islands and is only accessible during low tide.
+It is a dream for all photographers and drone pilots are able to take incredible photos if they fly high enough.
 Book El Nido Tour B online with Klook.

 El Nido Tour C

 The locals say El Nido Tour C is the most popular of all the El Nido tours.
 We had hoped to do Tour C as well, but the inclement weather put paid to that.
 El Nido Tour C visits Helicopter Island, Secret Beach, Hidden Beach, Maniloc Shrine and Tapiutan Island.
 Expect to pay ₱1,400 per person.
-Book El Nido Tour C online with Klook.
+Patrick from Advantographer had the following to say about his experience on Tour C …

 El Nido Tour D